 The school continues to work closely with the Sisters, and the spirit of the CSJ is alive and well on the campus.
 It has become the responsibility of all faculty, staff, students, and alumnae to carry on the traditions, mission, and charism (spirit), of the Sisters.

 SIGNATURE PROGRAMS AND ACADEMICS

 Science, Technology, Engineering and Math (STEM) subjects are integrated throughout our rigorous curriculum, giving our girls the opportunity to learn and create across a variety of disciplines.
-STEM at OLP focuses on providing young women with courses like robotics, engineering, computer science and biotechnology in effort to prepare students for meeting the needs of tomorrow’s society.
+STEM at OLP focuses on courses like robotics, engineering, computer science, and biotechnology in an effort to prepare students for meeting the needs of tomorrow’s society.

 The opportunities to engage with technology for learning are limitless at OLP.
 OLP’s Bring Your Own Device (BYOD) program allows teachers and students to collaborate and communicate digitally.
 This program also allows families to select the optimal device for their daughter, based on her learning style.